-Axtell, a Democrat, was the representative for California's 1st congressional district from 1867 to 1871.
+Axtell was the representative for California’s 1st congressional district and was a Democrat.
+He served from 1867 to 1871.

 From Nov 1867 to Mar 1871, Axtell missed 388 of 1,255 roll call votes, which is 30.9%.
 This is worse than the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.